SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-vmware.html.md

 ### Configuring the VM network

-Once the VM has successfully been imported, the VM network has to be configured to access the Edge VM instance so that it is accessible from the host.
+Once the VM starts up successfully, it's network has to be configured, so that it can be accessed from outside the VM.

 To do so, the following information is required:

-* Edge VM IP - specifies which VM can be connected from outside
+* Edge VM IP - Will be used to access the VM from outside
 * Netmask
 * Gateway IP
 * DNS server IP (if unknown, you can use the gateway IP here as well)